dmbarbour/glas/docs/GlasApps.md

 ## Filesystem, Network, Native GUI, Etc.

 These APIs are specialized wrappers for FFI.
-Instead of implementing them in the runtime, I will leave them to application or adapter.
-Where feasible, we should extend these APIs a little to be more friendly for pipelining, and perhaps to cover useful utility patterns such as full file reads or HTTP requests.
+Instead of implementing them in the runtime, I intend to leave them to libaries or adapters.
+Instead of providing these APIs directly, we can adjust them for pipelining and cover utility code.

 ## Content-Addressed Storage and Glas Object (Low Priority!)